Sahadeva[1]

 Etymology

 The word sahadeva is derived from two Sanskrit words saha (सह) and deva (देव).
-Saha means with and deva is a Hindu term used for deity.
-So literally, Sahadeva means with Gods.
-Sahadeva and his brother Nakula, are both called as Ashvineya (आश्विनेय), as they were born from Ashvins.
-They were also called as Kaunteya and Pandavas.[2][better source needed] In southern India, he was regarded as a very accomplished astrologer, a face reader and all other forms of intuitive perception, but because of his secretive nature in revealing anything though full knowing the situation he is called "Sahadeva" colloquially.[3]
+Saha means ‘with’ and deva is a Hindu term used for ‘deity’.[1]
+So literally, Sahadeva means ‘with the gods’ or ‘protected by the gods’.[2][1]
+In southern India, he was regarded as a very accomplished astrologer, a face reader and all other forms of intuitive perception, but because of his secretive nature in revealing anything though full knowing the situation he is called "Sahadeva" colloquially.[3]

 Birth and early years

-In Hastinapura, Sahadeva and Nakula were instructed in the gurukula for 16 years by guru Dronacharya and Kripa in warfare and use of weapons such as bow and arrows and martial art.
+Sahadeva and Nakula were instructed in the gurukula for by Kripa and Drona in warfare and use of weapons such as bow and arrows and martial art.[4]
 He also mastered his skills in fencing and axe fighting.
-At the end, Sahadeva alone also acquired the knowledge of Neeti Sastra (Essence of Statesmanship), astronomy and astrology, economics, and civil administration from Brihaspati, guru of the Devas during a two years travel through southern India.[citation needed]
+At the end, Sahadeva alone also acquired the knowledge of Neeti Sastra (Essence of Statesmanship), astronomy and astrology, economics, and civil administration from Brihaspati, guru of the Devas during a two years travel through southern India.[citation needed] After completing their training, the Pandavas defeated Drupada, King of Panchala, as a gurudakshina for Drona.
+Notably, Sahadeva along with Nakula protected the wheels of Arjuna's chariot during this endeavor.
+Later, Duryodhana—the eldest son of Dhritarashtra and leader of hundred Kaurava brothers—plotted to burn the Pandavas alive by constructing Lakshagriha, a lac palace, in Varanavata.
+Fortunately, with the aid of their wise uncle Vidura, the Pandavas escaped through a secret tunnel.[4]

 Marriage and children

-He also married Vijaya the daughter of Dyutimata of Madra, who bore him one son, Suhotra.[6]
+Sahadeva later also married Vijaya, the daughter of his maternal uncle Dyutimata of Madra, in a self-choice ceremony organised in Madra.
+She who bore him one son, Suhotra.[4][11]

 Conquest and Rajasuya Yajna